Ada-Developers-Academy/core-unit-1/nested-data-and-loops/nested-loops.md

 We can trace the logic going from "most inner code" to "most outer": We are touching `char_map` in only one place in the code: the `if...else` block.
 However, `char_map` gets modified for every character, in every word from our original list of words.

-Tracing the logic going from "most outer code" to "most inner": We are looping through every word, and then every character in every word, before asking if the character is in `char_map` .
+Tracing the logic going from the outermost to the innermost code, we loop through every word in our word list, then every character of each word, then check whether each character is in `char_map`.

 <!-- end callout -->